bilderbuchi/ofStateManager/README.md

-# ofStateManager
+# ofStateManager 0.5

-## ATTENTION!
+Be aware, this is not-yet-finished, beta-quality software.
-Watch out, this is alpha-quality software!
+It has been reasonably tested, but not on a wide scale or with the latest version of OF (this is still TODO).

-Don't use on production systems or where losing data may be a problem.
+Please feel free to give this a spin and [report problems](https://github.com/bilderbuchi/ofStateManager/issues/) if you find any, but don't use it on production systems or where losing data may be a problem yet.

 ##Description
 This script helps you organize and archive your openFrameworks projects.